-Do you wish you had a good handyman for that thing you’ve been putting off for months?
-There are some things around your home or apartment that require more skill than you’ve got, and more tools.
+Do you wish you had a trustworthy handyman for that thing you’ve been putting off for months?
+There are some home improvement projects that require more skill than you’ve got, and more tools.

-If you are the average person and you can’t DIY all your home repairs, a handyman is something you need to have in your toolkit.
+If you are the average person and you can’t DIY all your home repairs, a qualified handyman is something you need to have in your toolkit.
 I’m not an advocate for trying to DIY everything, especially things like electrical work or larger jobs that take a lot of technical expertise.
 I think it’s an unrealistic goal and often in the long run, will end up taking more time and money when the project has to be corrected.
 You can read more about what project to DIY and what to hire out.

 3 Good Places to Find a Handyman

-If that’s a dead end I highly recommend Taskrabbit.com.
-The great thing about Taskrabbit are the reviews.
-You can also see the various types of expertise and what types of work they are capable of and you can usually hire someone pretty quickly, too.
+If that’s a dead end, Taskrabbit.com is a great option.
+The great thing about Taskrabbit are the customer reviews.
+You can also see the various types of expertise and what types of work they are capable of.
+You can usually hire someone pretty quickly, too.

 My third suggestion is to check on nextdoor.com.
 If you aren’t familiar, nextdoor is a neighborhood app where you and those around you can trade information.
-You can post asking for a handyman or see if anyone has seen your missing cat.
+You can post asking for a reliable handyman or see if anyone has seen your missing cat.
 This is a good place to look for reviews of local professionals and get feedback on past jobs.

-I don’t recommend using google or the phone book.
-When you use google you get the handyman service companies.
+I don’t recommend using google or the yellow pages.
+When you use google you get a larger company that specialize in handyman services.
 These are companies that hire handymen and farm them out.
-I’ve had bad luck with this option, they have been not as good and more expensive (because the company gets a cut and the quality of the work has not been as good.
+I’ve had bad luck with this option.
+I have found they have a higher average cost, because the company gets a cut and the quality of the work has not been as good.

 Tips for Using Taskrabbit

-When you use Taskrabbit you set a time frame like “I’m ready to hire.”
+When you use Taskrabbit, the first step is to set a time frame, like “I’m ready to hire.”
 I have found it’s a good idea to begin the process when you ARE ready to hire.
 You have to estimate the length of the task.
 See more on that later, but my advice is that everything takes longer than you think it will.
-Estimate high on the time.
+Estimate a little extra time.
 You only have to pay for the hours it takes, but you want them to be able to finish.

-Once you get to the handyman profiles they describe their skills and the types of projects they can handle.
+Once you get to the local handyman profiles they describe their skills and the type of work or home projects they can handle.
 I almost always choose an “elite tasker” just because they tend to have better skills and more tools.
 They cost more, in the Dallas area the flat rate is around $60 per hour, but they are worth it.
 You can get people who are about half that price if you want a new handyman, but that may be a bit of a crapshoot.

 How To Maximize Your Handyman Time

-Batch Tasks – If you are a list keeper, it’s a good idea to accumulate a few things you need to have done and get them all done at once.
+Batch Tasks – If you are a list keeper, make a to-do list of a few home improvement jobs you need to have done and get them all done at once.
 From the handyman’s point of view, it’s better for them to accept one job for four hours than many small jobs.

 Buy Supplies Ahead – If possible, the first thing you want to do is talk to your handyman in advance.
-When you explain the things you need help with ask them what supplies you will need so that you can have them ready.
-For example, if you have holes to patch they might need caulk or texture for the walls.
+When you explain the scope of work ask them what supplies you will need so that you can have them ready.
+For example, if you have holes to patch they might need caulk, drywall repair or texture for the walls.

 Allocate Time For Last Minute Supply Runs – Over the years I’ve gotten very used to leaving a handyman in the house alone.
 Inevitably there is one thing I didn’t realize I needed and I have to make a run to the local hardware store.